-Each month there will be 1 non-exclusive MB to be won if you reach the target of 3 books
+Each round there will be 1 non-exclusive MB to be won if you reach the target of 5 books

-If you read less than 3 books per month and provide evidence for each, you'll receive 500 GPs for each book review
+If you read less than 5 books per round and provide evidence for each, you'll receive 500 GPs for each book review

-In order to receive Monthly Reading Challenge exclusive MB you have to make a full participation two months in a row within one year
+In order to receive Monthly Reading Challenge exclusive MB you have to make a full participation two rounds in a row within one year

-This means that you need to post your goal of 3 books, read those 3 books and provide review evidence of each, two months in a row
+This means that you need to post your goal of 5 books, read those 5 books and provide review evidence of each, two rounds in a row

-This MB will be given once a year, not every time you make two months in a row participation
+This MB will be given only once a year

 You will also get the chance to win exclusive MB if you take a part in a special reading month that will have specific rules